krishnakruthi/sky_tiling/README.md

 ---

 ## Tile-Pixel Maps

-Tile-pixel maps enable fast ranked-tile generation.
+Tile-pixel maps are essential for fast ranked-tile computation.
+They map HEALPix sky pixels to tiles so that the probability contained in each tile can be computed quickly.
 Precomputed maps for **ATLAS, BlackGEM, PS1, ZTF** at `nside=256` are included.
-For non-standard telescopes or higher resolutions, generate your own.

-### Options for Non-Standard Telescopes
+For non-standard telescopes or higher resolutions, generate your own as follows:

-**Option 1: Provide a tile center file**
+**Method 1: Provide a tile center file**

 ```
 ID        ra_center   dec_center